NextCenturyCorporation/neon-dash/src/app/library/README.md

 * It is **free** and **open-source**
 * It supports **different types of datastores** (see the full list [here](https://github.com/NextCenturyCorporation/neon-server#datastore-support))
 * It lets you **view and filter on data from separate datastores at the same time**
-* It operates on your own datastores, so it **doesn't need to load and save a copy of your data** in order to work (though we have suggestions on how you should [configure your datastores](https://github.com/NextCenturyCorporation/neon-server#datastore-configuration) so you can make the best use out of the NCCL).
+* It operates on your own datastores, so it **doesn't need to load and save a copy of your data** in order to work (though we have suggestions on how you should [configure your datastores](https://github.com/NextCenturyCorporation/neon-server#datastore-configuration) so you can make the best use out of the NCCL)

-## How does the Next Century Component Library work?

-#### Setup

-* Import Web Component polyfills and the NCCL (**Core Components**) into your codebase.
-* Define NCCL **Search** and **Filter** DOM elements for each of your application's data visualizations (or import and use the **Visualization Components** from the NCCL).
-* Create **Dataset**, **FilterService**, and **SearchService** objects and use them to initialize your NCCL **Search** and **Filter** DOM elements.
-* Separately, deploy the NCCL **Data Server** so that it can facilitate communication between your application and your datastores.

-#### Runtime

-1. When a **Search** DOM element (a.k.a. "**Search Component**") is initialized (typically on page load), it will automatically run a search query using its configured attributes, dataset, and services.
-The query request is sent using the **SearchService** to the **Data Server** which passes the query to the datastore and returns the query results back to that **Search Component**.
-2. The **Search Component** transforms the query results into a [search data object](#search-data-object), combining each result with the query's corresponding aggregations and its filtered status.
-3. The **Search Component** sends the search data object to its corresponding visualization, either by calling the visualization's draw function itself or by emitting an event that notifies the application to send the search data object to the visualization.
-4. The visualization renders the search data.
-5. When user interaction with a visualization should generate a filter on some data (for example, clicking on an element), that visualization will dispatch an event to notify its corresponding **Filter** DOM element.
-6. When a **Filter** DOM element (a.k.a. "**Filter Component**") is notified with a filter event from its corresponding visualization, it will create a new filter and send it to the **FilterService**.
-7. When the **FilterService** is sent a filter, it notifies each relevant **Search Component** to automatically run a new search query using that filter and have its visualization re-render the search data (see 1-4).
-A Search Component is relevant if the datastore, database, and table in its `search-field-key` match a datastore, database, and table in the new filter(s).
-8. Additionally, when the **FilterService** is sent a filter, it also notifies each relevant **Filter Component** to pass the [externally filtered data](#what-is-externally-filtered-data) onto its corresponding visualization if needed.
-A Filter Component is relevant if its [filter designs](#what-is-a-filter-design) match the new filter(s).

 ## What are the parts of the Next Century Component Library?

 ### Search

-The **Search Component** builds and runs search queries (using the SearchService), transforms query results, and sends data to its corresponding visualization element.
+The **Search Component** is an HTML Element (JavaScript Web Component) that builds and runs search queries (using the SearchService), transforms query results, and sends data to its corresponding visualization element.
 It also appends filters (from the FilterService) to its search queries and saves [filter designs](#what-is-a-filter-design) from its corresponding Filter Component(s) so they can be used to generate the [search data](#search-data-object) and if `enable-ignore-self-filter` is true.

 ### Filter

-The **Filter Component** listens to filter events from its corresponding visualization element, creates [filter designs](#what-is-a-filter-design) from the filtered values, and sends the filter designs to the FilterService.
+The **Filter Component** is an HTML Element (JavaScript Web Component) that listens to filter events from its corresponding visualization element, creates [filter designs](#what-is-a-filter-design) from the filtered values, and sends the filter designs to the FilterService.
 It also listens when filters are changed by other sources and, if they match its internal filter designs, sends the [externally filtered data](#what-is-externally-filtered-data) to the visualization element.

 #### Types of Filters

-1. **List Filters** are the most common type of filter.
-They require that all records have values in a specific field that satify a specific operator (like "equals" or "not equals") and one or more values.
+**List Filters** are the most common type of filter.
+They require that all records have values in a specific field that satify a specific [operator](#filter-operators) (like "equals" or "not equals") and one or more values.
 By default, a record needs only to satisfy one of the listed values; however, if the `list-intersection` attribute on the Filter Component is true, a record must match ALL of the listed values.

 Example: